Suwapat0308/Convert-machine-DAT-to-CSV-files/README.md

 # Convert-machine-DAT-files-to-CSV-files
- DAT file is a data file that contains specific information about the program used to create it.
-In previuos I have to convert DAT file to CSV file one by one therefore wasting time.
+Before analyze data we must to prepare data file which original file is .DAT file.
+In previous , I have to manually convert file by file and wasting much time around (5 minutes per file)